 The Writing Center staff comprises both social work and writing professionals.

-This Spring 2017, you may choose to work with one of the following consultants:
+This Summer 2017, you may choose to work with one of the following consultants:

 MALWINA ANDRUCZYK, LMSW is a graduate of CSSW who focused on clinical work and contemporary social issues.
 Malwina is currently a trauma therapist at Safe Horizon’s Counseling Center.
 She has also worked as a teaching assistant at CSSW for the Human Behavior in the Social Environment course.
 She is completing a qualitative research project on the intersections of white racial identity development and class identity, and collaborates on work addressing microagressions in social work classrooms.
 Malwina is especially interested in working with students on literature reviews, DLCP application papers, and clinical case study papers.